okv/east/README.md

     init                   initialize migration system
-    create <basename>      create new migration based on template migrate [options]      run all or selected migrations rollback               rollback all or selected migrations
-    list [status]          list migration with selected status (`new`, `executed` or `all`), `new` by default *
+    create <basename>      create new migration based on template migrate [options]      run all or selected migrations rollback [options]     rollback all or selected migrations list [status]          list migration with selected status (`new`, `executed` or `all`), `new` by default *